 Our school population includes a wide range of different community groups and we are dedicated to ensuring that our school is a place where everyone feels welcome and where all upils can learn.
 Our consistently high expectations and inclusive teaching practices ensure that The Cathedral School is a place where children can achiee their best.

 Our pupils have a range of different abilities and interests, beliefs and aspirations.
 Many of our pupils also speak other languages and are learning to speak English.
 At The Cathedral, we want all of our pupils to succeed and throoughly enjoy their education.
 The staff at The Cathedral are experienced in teaching pupils with a wide range of abilities and are trained to use a variety of different techniques and intervention programmes to ensure all children can access the curriculum fully.

-Mrs Blamire and Miss Martindale are the Learning Mentors.They currently work with children in a pastoral remit, within a nurturing environment throughout the school.
+Mrs Blamire and Mrs Speak are the Learning Mentors.They currently work with children in a pastoral remit, within a nurturing environment throughout the school.
 Help, support and guidance for parents and carers are offered in connection with local outside agencies.

 The central aim is to provide a calm, safe and secure environment, so children can develop physically, socially, emotionally, verbally and cogitively... and feel that sense of belonging to our school family.